AI Creator Brand Workflow: Build a Recognizable Voice in 6 Weeks

 Who this is for

 Creators, indie founders, and consultants who post regularly but get told “you sound like everyone else.”
 Newsletter writers stuck at flat subscriber growth.
 LinkedIn posters whose engagement plateaued.
 Podcast hosts whose episodes blend together.
-Less useful for people who have not posted at all yet — you need a body of work to audit.
+It is less useful for people who have not posted at all yet, because the audit needs raw material.
 Start with 20 posts first.

 When to reach for it

-When you have been posting for 3-6 months without distinctive identity emerging, when your engagement plateaued and the next gear isn’t obvious, or when you are about to rebrand and want to start with sharper definition.
-Once voice and pillars are locked, plug the right tools in around them — the AI content marketing stack guide maps ideation, drafting, scheduling, and repurposing tools that don’t flatten the voice you just built.
+Use it when you have been posting for three to six months without a distinctive identity emerging, when your engagement plateaued and the next gear is not obvious, or when you are about to rebrand and want to start from a sharper definition.
+Once voice and pillars are locked, plug the right tools in around them.
+The AI content marketing stack guide maps ideation, drafting, scheduling, and repurposing tools that do not flatten the voice you just built.

 Before you start

-- Identify 3-5 creators you admire in adjacent niches (not your direct competitors).
+• Identify three to five creators you admire in adjacent niches (not your direct competitors).
 Their voices are your contrast set.

-- Block 2-3 hours per week for six weeks.
-Less than that and the work compresses into the same week as posting and quality drops.
+• Block two to three hours per week for six weeks.
+Less than that and the work compresses into the same week as posting, and quality drops.

-- Decide one platform as your primary for the test calendar.
-You can adapt to others later; trying to launch the engine across five platforms simultaneously dilutes the signal.
+• Decide one platform as your primary for the test calendar.
+You can adapt to others later.
+Trying to launch the engine across five platforms at once dilutes the signal.

 Step by step

-- Week 2 — POV definition.
+2. Week 2 — POV definition.
 Prompt: “Interview me on five topics in [your niche].
 For each, ask three sharpening questions to surface my contrarian or strong opinions.”
 Answer in plain text.
-Output: 3 contrarian takes and 3 strong opinions you will repeat across content.
+Output: three contrarian takes and three strong opinions you will repeat across content.

-- Week 3 — Signature topics.
-Prompt: “Cluster these 20 posts into 3-5 topic pillars.
+3. Week 3 — Signature topics.
+Prompt: “Cluster these 20 posts into three to five topic pillars.
 For each, name the pillar, its angle, and how often I post on it.”
-Drop pillars you only post once a month — they are noise, not signature.
+Drop pillars you only post on once a month.
+They are noise, not signature.

-- Week 4 — Format library.
+4. Week 4 — Format library.
 Prompt: “Based on my voice notes and signature pillars, suggest five reusable post formats matched to my voice.
-Examples: contrarian breakdown, before-after story, one-line insight + thread, weekly recap, framework with steps.”
+Examples: contrarian breakdown, before-after story, one-line insight plus thread, weekly recap, framework with steps.”
 Pick the three that feel most natural.

-- Week 5 — Content engine.
-Combine pillars times formats times posting cadence into a four-week test calendar.
-Each post slot specifies: which pillar, which format, which contrarian take or strong opinion it leans on.
+5. Week 5 — Content engine.
+Combine pillars by formats by posting cadence into a four-week test calendar.
+Each post slot specifies which pillar, which format, and which contrarian take or strong opinion it leans on.
+Target three to five posts per week on your primary platform: that is the band where growth research consistently shows views per post climbing, while consistency matters more than raw volume.

-- Week 6 — Measure.
+6. Week 6 — Measure.
 Ship the four-week calendar (week 6 is week 1 of the test).
-Track engagement on new format-driven posts vs old ad-hoc posts.
-Note which combinations land, which fall flat.
+Track engagement on new format-driven posts versus old ad-hoc posts.
+Note which combinations land and which fall flat.

-- Quarterly: re-audit.
-Voice drifts as you grow; correction is the discipline.
-Repeat Week 1 every 90 days with the most recent 20 posts.
+7. Quarterly: re-audit.
+Voice drifts as you grow, and correction is the discipline.
+Repeat Week 1 every 90 days with your most recent 20 posts.

 Voice audit prompt template